-If you fail to remove the installation software before the final boot, remove it after the boot, and then press CTRL-ALT-DEL to proceed with the installation.
+If you fail to remove the installation DVD before the final boot, the machine boots from the DVD.
+In this case, remove the DVD after the boot; press CTRL-ALT-DEL to boot the machine again; and allow the machine to boot from the hard disk to finish the installation.